Sever joint tenancy to tenancy in common

 Tenants in common

 Tenants in common have separate and distinct ownership of the property.
-This means that each owner owns a specific share of the land which can be sold or transferred without the other tenant’s consent.
+It means that each owner owns a specific share of the land, which can be sold or transferred without the other tenant’s consent.

-Tenants in common are not required to have equal shares and can own different percentages of the property.
+Tenants in common do not have to hold equal shares and can own different percentages of the property.
 Unlike joint tenancy, the right of survivorship does not apply to tenants in common.

 In the event of a tenant in common’s death, their share will pass to their beneficiaries as set out in their will (or intestacy rules if there is no will).